pypa/packaging/docs/specifiers.rst

                              prerelease versions if applicable or not.
 The default of ``None`` will autodetect it from the given specifiers.
-    :raises InvalidSpecifier: If the ``specifier`` is not parseable than this will be raised.
+    :raises InvalidSpecifier: If the ``specifier`` is not parseable then this will be raised.

     .. attribute:: operator